 Is it necessary to have an interview?

 Once the Admissions Committee has reviewed your Consortium application, you may be invited to interview.
 Receiving an invitation should be taken as a sign of interest on the part of the Admissions Committee.
 Interviews are offered both with current students on campus and with alumni in cities around the world.
 Interview invitations generally start going out four weeks after the application deadline, and continue to go out on a rolling basis up until the notification deadline.
 You will be notified by email if you are invited to interview.

 I was admitted through The Consortium and did not receive a Consortium Fellowship.
 Am I still eligible for other Berkeley MBA Scholarships?

 Yes, you are eligible (and encouraged!) to apply for any of our MBA Scholarships.

 I am interested in applying for a concurrent degree program (JD/MBA, MBA/MEng, MBA/MPH).
 Can I still apply through The Consortium?

 JD/MBA: The JD/MBA concurrent degree applicants are not eligible to apply to the JD/MBA program through The Consortium.
 To apply for the JD/MBA concurrent degree, please apply directly through the Berkeley Haas application.

 MBA/MPH: You may apply to the MBA/MPH program through The Consortium.
 You should choose the MBA/MPH option when completing the Berkeley Haas section of The Consortium application.
-Applicants to the MBA/MPH program do not need to complete any application materials separate from the MBA application.
+Applicants to the MBA/MPH program are required to submit a statement of purpose.
 Please note that for fellowship recipients this only covers the first two years of the two-and-a-half year MBA program.